Tom Tom's Appeal

 "It's not what's under the tree that matters, it's the people around it"

-Read Tom Tom's incredible story below and please, if you can, make a donation today to help us Press Play on childhood for those who need us the most this Christmas.Make a Donation
+There's still time to support our Christmas appeal and help the families that need us most as we head into the New Year.
+Read Tom Tom's incredible story below and please, if you can, make a donation today to help us Press Play on childhood for those who need us the most.Make a Donation

 There are more than 8,000 campers on our waiting lists that urgently need our help.

 Tom Tom was born on the 14th December 2014.
 He's the youngest of three boys.
 His brother Jack is 11 and Charlie is 8.
 His dad's name is Tom too so everyone knows him as Tom Tom.
 He was always a happy baby, but on Valentine's Day of 2016, everything changed for him and his family.
 His mum Paula remembers all too well. ''We were referred to the Mercy Hospital here in Cork.
 My poor baby had a tumour the size of a grapefruit on his left kidney.
 Tom Tom had cancer.''

 He was rushed to Crumlin where they gave him his first dose of Chemo almost straight away.
 In March, he had surgery to remove his left kidney.
 The entire family was in shock, including Tom Tom's big brothers. ''That's when a social worker suggested we visit Barretstown.
 So when Tom Tom was 15 months old, that's what we did.
 It was exactly what we needed - a chance for the whole family to spend some quality time together.
 We had an amazing time, but it was only just the start of our Barretstown journey.'' - Paula.